itsjayeshrathi/ChronoCraft/README.md

 ## Setup

-1. Clone the repository
+1. Clone the repository.
-2. Set up the MySQL database
+2. Set up the MySQL database.
-3. Configure application.properties with your database credentials
+3. Configure `application.properties` with your database credentials and JWT secret.
-4. Set up Cloudinary account and add API credentials to the project
+4. Set up a Cloudinary account and add API credentials to the project.
-5. Run the Spring Boot application
+5. Run the Spring Boot application.
-6. Navigate to the frontend directory and run `npm install`
+6. Navigate to the frontend directory and run `npm install`.
-7. Start the React development server with `npm run dev`
+7. Start the React development server with `npm run dev`.

 ## Contributing